Skip navigation

 An ANA test is a blood test that looks for antinuclear antibodies in your blood.
-Antibodies are proteins that your immune system makes to fight foreign substances, such as viruses and bacteria.
-But an antinuclear antibody attacks your own healthy cells instead.
-It's called "antinuclear" because it targets the nucleus (center) of the cells.
+Antibodies are proteins that your immune system makes to fight foreign substances, like viruses and bacteria.
+But an antinuclear antibody attacks your healthy cells instead.
+It's called "antinuclear" because it targets the nucleus of the cells, which is in charge of sending signals that are needed for important cell functions.

 Other names: antinuclear antibody panel, fluorescent antinuclear antibody, FANA, ANA, ANA reflexive panel